sunnweiwei/FrontierCO/README.md

 # Classical Solvers and Neural Training Data

-Please refer to the instructions under each problem folder for how to:
+Please refer to the instructions under each problem folder under [data](https://github.com/sunnweiwei/FrontierCO/tree/main/data) for how to:

 - apply the human-designed classical solvers
 - generate the training data for neural solvers